stitchdata/docs/_integration-schemas/ga360/ga_session_hits.md

   - name: "type"
     type: "string"
-    description: "The type of hit"
+    description: "The type of hit."

-  - name: "visitStartTime"
-    type: "number"
-    description: "The timestamp expressed as POSIX time."
 ---